 Meet in the library basement.

-We provide a limited number of Chromebooks or you can bring your own device.
+We have a limited number of Chromebooks for use or you can bring your own device.

 While traditionally libraries have been a place to borrow books, they are increasingly transforming into a community resource center, offering classes, courses, and experiences for people of all ages and interests.
 Code club fits with that mission.